 Traditional paper-based validation is limited.
 Although you can standardize on requirements, risk assessments, and qualification scripts for like entities, it doesn’t deliver maximum benefit for paper-based validations.

-In the example above, we discussed autoclaves, but objects can be created for logical groupings of entities.
+In the example above, we only discussed autoclaves, but objects can be created for logical groupings of entities.
 Validating computer systems have similarities.
 Take, for example, 21 CFR Part 11 requirements.
 They’re the same.
 Why not develop Part 11 requirements that can be used for all computer system validation activities?

 When initiating validation, you simply compile all the objects together, and voilà, you’ve just assembled 50% to 80% of your validation package, depending upon how many objects you’ve developed.